tpatterson1996/lcc-metadata-manual/data-management/file-management.md

 #### **Work on project-by-project basis.**

-In order to keep file size manageable, it is recommended that you work on, and then export one project \(and its related products and contacts\) at a time.
+In order to keep file size manageable, it is recommended that you work on and then export one project \(and its related products and contacts\) at a time.
 You should group said project, products, and contacts together using the same scheme that your organization uses to organize data.

 * _Save each project and affiliated products together** as a set**_**.** To do this, select “Export” from the top menu, then select the appropriate records \(i.e., the target project and its affiliated products\) and then click “Export Selected".